jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ### Current Status:

 **ATTiny Firmware:** I have prototyped the software on a PDIP ATTiny board and the system control is functioning correctly.
-I have not tested the SPI code yet, but it is borrowed directly from the *rx5808-pro* project.
+I have not tested the SPI code yet, but it is borrowed directly from the *rx5808-pro* project, which does work.
+The SPI interface to the RX and TX RichWave chips is identical according to the datasheets.

 **Hardware:** Boards were just received from FAB, they have been tested and look good, and I will be populating them and testing them soon.
 The boards were made through OSHPark and are available [here](https://oshpark.com/shared_projects/drxYzrrf) - $12 for 3 copies.
 I would not recommend anyone purchase them until I have tested the boards to ensure they work!

 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")

 ### Files In Repository: